sciactive/nonblockjs/README.md

 # NonBlock.js

-Nonblocking UI elements in JavaScript.
+Non-blocking UI elements in JavaScript.

+NonBlock.js lets you provide uninstrusive UI elements.
+They will fade when a user hovers over them, and let the user select and interact with elements under them.

 ## Installation